Kou-ding/Graph-Minor/README.md

 The diagonal contains only zeros because a vertex cannot be adjacent to itself.
 The matrix is symmetric across its diagonal.

-Then we divide the graph's vectors into clusters, which are smaller graphs that, when combined, form the original complete graph.
-The graph minor is a graph that is made when we combine some of the original graph's vertices into a clusterso that there exists an edge that it's virtices belong to the same cluster.
+Then we divide the graph's vertices into clusters, which are smaller graphs that, when combined, form the original complete graph.
+The graph minor is a graph that is made when we combine some of the original graph's vertices into a cluster so that there exists an edge that it's virtices belong to the same cluster.

 Sparse matrices are matrices that mainly have '0' elements.
 This means we can represent them in